genestack/user-docs/docs/user-guide/quick-start/admin-api.md

 **Endpoint**: GET `/api/v1/manage-data/detached-objects`

+!!!
+Warning "Manage organisation" and "Access all data" permissions are required for working with detached objects."

 A data object is considered "detached" if it lacks any direct or indirect link to a root-level object, referred to as a "study."
 A study itself is classified as detached if it has no links to lower-level objects.